Jellayy/jellayy.github.io/_posts/2021-03-09-media-stack.markdown

 ## Initial Setup:

 On both of my servers I will be setting up dedicated Ubuntu Live Server VMs in Proxmox.
 You could use any other distribution or even any other OS with docker support; however, the rest of this post will be centered around this setup.

+## Setting Static IPs:

+For this sort of setup it is a very good idea to have everything running on static IP addresses.
+The easiest way to do this on Ubuntu Server is thorugh netplan.
+Use whatever addressing scheme you have set up in your network.

+{% highlight bash %}
+$ sudo nano /etc/netplan/01-netcfg.yaml
+{% endhighlight %}

+{% highlight yaml %}

+{% endhighlight %}